demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train this model, I set some LeNet interlayer-connection parameters as global parameters, so I can output a graph of the validation accuracy directly.
 Here is the snapshot of how I did it.
 However, after some trials, I gave up on tunning those interlayer-connection parameters, because I realized the usefulness of the dropout that we don't need to change the size of layers or the number of layers.
 I downselected my approaches and DOEs at the very beginning of this report.
+I only used two times of dropout after two layers with large output numbers (120 and 84).
+I thought it would make sense of those numerous weights for contributing the overfitting.

 ```
 import tensorflow as tf